hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 ### Further reading

-If you’re interested in learning more about GPU programming and scientific computing with PythonCUDA, we cover these topics in more detail in our book:
+If you’re interested in learning more about GPU programming and scientific computing with Python and CUDA, we cover these topics in more detail in our book:

 *GPU-Accelerated Computing with Python 3 and CUDA* *Niels Cautaerts | Hossein Ghorbanfekr*